allenchng/quiz-yourself/README.md

 ## Running the module

-To run the module, pass the path to the directory on your local machine and input the number of questions (from each category) that you would like to be asked.
+Run the module in command line.
+The only requirement to specify is the number of questions (from each category) you would like to be quizzed on.

 ```
-python ask_questions.py --dir=YOURDIR --num_questions=X
+python ask_questions.py --num_questions=5
 ```

 Additional categories can be easily added by supplying text files with questions separated by